-Congress created the Federal Employers Liability Act (FELA) in 1908 when railroads were the primary engine for expansion in the U.S. The railroad industry saw unprecedented growth as the westward moving U.S. population built new communities and industries.
-President Roosevelt championed legislation to protect railroad workers who were experiencing high death tolls and tremendous numbers of grievous injuries while employed by the largely unregulated railroad industry.
+Congress created FELA in 1908 when railroads were the primary engine for expansion.
+The railroad industry saw unprecedented growth as the westward moving U.S. population built new communities and industries.
+President Roosevelt championed legislation to protect railroad workers who were experiencing high death tolls and tremendous grievous injuries while employed by the largely unregulated industry.
 FELA created regulations for a safe workplace environment and the guaranteed right of workers and their families to be compensated in the event of workplace injury or death.
 The law states that these railroad employees can seek out compensation if they can prove that the railroad was somehow to blame for their injuries due to some kind of legal negligence.

 Are You a Railroad Employee Hurt on the Job?

 When railroad employees are injured on the job, they are ineligible to file a typical worker’s compensation claim.
 All claims are subject to FELA, while long-term disability and retirement benefits are administered by the Federal Railroad Administration (FRA).
 Compensation can be provided for the following: